SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned

-\autoref{f:infra} shows the final competition workflow.
-The competition is embedded in GitHub to simulate real OSS development, where development events trigger challenges for CRSs to analyze.
-Organizers designed four core CRS capabilities: \squishlist \item \emph{Full Scan}: when maintainers tag a new release, detect and patch vulnerabilities across the full codebase. \item \emph{Delta Scan}: when new code is merged via pull requests, conduct targeted analysis on the incremental changes. \item \emph{SARIF Review}: when developers receive security alerts (in SARIF format~\cite{sarif-oasis,sarif-github}) from static analyzers, assess their validity (valid/invalid $\rightarrow$ identify true positive/false positive vulnerabilities). \item \emph{Report Synthesis}: after analysis, correlate all above findings into per-vulnerability reports. \squishend
+AIxCC grounds its CRS evaluation in real-world OSS development workflows: the final competition embeds in GitHub, with each CRS capability triggered by an actual development event. \autoref{f:infra} shows the workflow.
+The four CRS capabilities each address a real development moment: \squishlist \item \emph{Full Scan}: when developers tag a new release, detect and patch vulnerabilities across the full codebase. \item \emph{Delta Scan}: when new code is merged via pull requests, conduct targeted analysis on the incremental changes. \item \emph{SARIF Review}: when developers receive static-analyzer security alerts in SARIF\footnote{SARIF (Static Analysis Results Interchange Format)~\cite{sarif-oasis} is a JSON format for static analysis tool output; each report identifies a potential vulnerability with file path, code region, description, and CWE classification.} format, classify each as valid (a real vulnerability) or invalid. \item \emph{Report Synthesis}: after analysis, correlate all above findings into per-vulnerability reports. \squishend

-\PP{CRS Submissions} Organizers send multiple challenges (Full Scan or Delta Scan) during the competition, with some challenges including SARIF broadcasts for teams to review.
-The total score is the sum of all challenge scores, where each challenge score is computed from the following submissions: \squishlist \item \emph{PoV} ($[1, 2]$ pts): an input triggering abnormal execution (\eg, crash) as proof of vulnerability. \item \emph{Patch} ($[3, 6]$ pts): a fix that resolves the vulnerability while preserving functionality. \item \emph{SARIF assessment} ($[0.5, 1]$ pt): a judgment on whether a SARIF report is valid. \item \emph{Bundle} ($[-7, 7]$ pts): a grouping that links related findings for the same vulnerability. \squishend
+Organizers send two kinds of challenges (Full Scan or Delta Scan), some accompanied by SARIF broadcasts for review.
+A CRS may submit up to four kinds of evidence per challenge: \squishlist \item \emph{Proof of Vulnerability (PoV)} ($[1, 2]$ pts): an input that triggers abnormal execution (\eg, a crash). \item \emph{Patch} ($[3, 6]$ pts): a fix that resolves the vulnerability while preserving functionality. \item \emph{SARIF assessment} ($[0.5, 1]$ pt): a judgment on whether a SARIF report is valid. \item \emph{Bundle} ($[-7, 7]$ pts): a grouping that links related findings for the same vulnerability. \squishend

-\PP{Developer-Centric Scoring} Each submission type scores within a range due to time decay: immediate submissions earn full points while last-minute ones receive only half.
-The scoring weights reflect how much each submission benefits developers: \ding{192} Patch scores high as it directly resolves issues; \ding{193} PoV scores lower as it only demonstrates vulnerabilities; \ding{194} SARIF scores lowest as report validation is semi-subjective; \ding{195} Bundle rewards correct linkage but penalizes incorrect ones.
-Its actual score ranges based on how many finding types (PoV, Patch, SARIF) are linked and the score of each finding; a vulnerability with all three correctly linked can earn at most +7, while any incorrect linkage flips the reward into a penalty.